trytomakeyouprivate/secureblue/docs/POSTINSTALL-README.md

 ujust audit-secureblue
 ```

-## Optional: `hardened-chromium` Flags
+## Optional: Trivalent Flags
-The included [hardened-chromium](https://github.com/secureblue/hardened-chromium) browser has some additional settings in `chrome://flags` you *may* want to set for additional hardening and convenience (can cause functionality issues in some cases).
+The included [Trivalent](https://github.com/secureblue/Trivalent) browser has some additional settings in `chrome://flags` you *may* want to set for additional hardening and convenience (can cause functionality issues in some cases).
-You can read about these settings [here](https://github.com/secureblue/hardened-chromium?tab=readme-ov-file#post-install).
+You can read about these settings [here](https://github.com/secureblue/Trivalent?tab=readme-ov-file#post-install).

 ## Read the FAQ